Surviving an Affair

 Absolutely no secrets.

 No secrets! (…okay okay, unless it’s a surprise or gift!)
 Have access to each other’s passwords, bank accounts, social media accounts, and whatever else you see fit.
-We know that might not work for everybody, but it’s one of many ways to show that you can show trust each other.
+This is an absolute must if you are trying to figure out how to get over cheating and stay together.
+You may be thinking that just isn’t for you, but it’s one of many ways to show that you can show trust to each other.
 Ask yourself, “Would I feel comfortable telling my husband/wife about this?”
 If not, it probably shouldn’t happen.
 Vice versa for wives, too!